aimeertaylor/pixelate/README.md

 requires the **sf** package that depends on the **units** package and also requires the **sp** package.
-(As an aside, please be aware that `ggplot::coord_sf` is not essential: it enables plots tobe enhanced via the addition of shape file details, e.g. country borders).
+(As an aside, please be aware that `ggplot::coord_sf` is not essential: it enables plots to be enhanced via the addition of shape file details, e.g. country borders).
 The package **sf** is suggested by **ggplot2** so does not install unless `dependencies = TRUE` and **units** sometimes fails to install.